If you love hi-fi gear, you won’t love what you’re about to see.

 The closest thing to real gurus are people like the legendary Peter Walker of Quad fame and the equally legendary Nelson Pass, of Threshold and Pass Labs fame, amongst others.
 Unironically, they don’t behave like gurus, there’s no BS from engineers like these.
 Both gentlemen are giants in the field of electronics design engineering and if you want to see what real legends look like, these are the sorts of people.
 Between them, you’ll not find a piece of gear that looks even remotely like the equipment in case #16.

-Thankfully, most don’t fall for this guru thing, but a surprising number do and it’s almost always those with the least technical awareness and understanding.
-Common sense and rational thought generally prevail, for most people anyway.
+Thankfully, most don’t fall for this guru thing, but many do.
+Common sense and rational thought generally prevail though.

 Victory!